-The busy busy canal with gondolas crowding in on the festival is contrasted with the splendor of Venice.
-In exquisite detail we can see St Mark’s cathedral, the arcades of St Mark’s library, the gothic lace of the Doge’s palace, the long granite columns and the palazzos.
+The busy canal with gondolas crowding in on the festival is contrasted with the splendour of Venice.
+In exquisite detail, we can see St Mark’s Cathedral, the arcades of St Mark’s library, the gothic lace of the Doge’s palace, the long granite columns and the palazzos.

 This famous Canaletto is a typical example of the vedute paintings popular with Grand Tour travellers of the 1700’s as a visual record of their travels.
 Canaletto was one of the more famous painters of city views or vedute, especially of Venice.

 Many of Canaletto’s paintings can be found in museums across the world, depict highly detailed, usually large-scale paintings of Venetian other famous cityscapes or vistas.
 My favourite Canaletto’s include: